 Step by Step Guide to Grow Beetroot Microgreens:

 Before we get into this, you will need to prepare these simple equipment.
 A clean, transparent container/ tray (5”x5”), fertile soil with around 6.0 to 7.0 pH, and a fluorescent light for heat.
 A spray bottle to keep the beetroot hydrated and healthy, so it does not die.
 However, in the daylight make sure to keep the plant in the sunlight, in a window sill.
-For better and satisfactory results, plant the seeds by yourself instead of planting a beetroot seedling.
-This prevents the root from being damaged as well as having a threat of pesticides or any kind of harm.

 While sowing the seeds, keep in mind to fill the soil a little more than half in your container and plant the seeds about 2 cm deep so that soil can overlap them.